 SLO County Monthly Labor Market Information

-Unemployment Rate for San Luis Obispo County saw an increase in June 2024
+Unemployment Rate for San Luis Obispo County saw a decrease in March 2025

-The San Luis Obispo County Monthly Employment Report (June 2024) shows a decrease in the civilian labor force, a decrease in civilian employment, and an increase in civilian unemployment.
+The San Luis Obispo County Monthly Employment Report (March 2025) shows an increase in the civilian labor force, an increase in civilian employment, and a decrease in civilian unemployment.

 Unemployment

-The California Employment Development Department (EDD) reported the unemployment rate was 4.0% in June 2024, which is an increase from the revised May 2024 rate.
+The California Employment Development Department (EDD) reported the unemployment rate was 4.1% in March 2025, which is a decrease from the revised February 2025 rate.
 SLO County ranks as the 7th lowest Unemployment Rate in the state.
-The unadjusted Unemployment Rate in California was 5.3% and 4.3% in the nation during the same period.
+The unadjusted Unemployment Rate in California was 5.3% and 4.2% in the nation during the same period.

 Month-over Job Changes

-The Manufacturing, Information, Financial Activities, and Other Services industries all saw no changes in job loss or growth during the month of June.
+The Manufacturing, Information, Financial Activities, Professional and Business Services, Leisure and Hospitality, and Other Services industries saw no changes in job loss or growth during the month of March.

-Total Farm reported a gain of 100 jobs during the month of June.
+Total Farm experienced no change during the month of March.

 Year-over Job Changes